Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Methodology

 \subsection{Step-1: Code Filtering}

 In addition to the \texttt{\_\_main\_\_} block, the code generated by the model may also contain \texttt{input} statements and \texttt{assert} statements.
 The former can cause the test program to get stuck waiting for user input, while the latter can lead to unnecessary errors since the test cases generated by the model itself might be incorrect.
 Therefore, we need to filter these out.
 Moreover, as shown in Listing \ref{list_norm1} in Appendix, an unequal number of spaces used for indentation could cause an \textit{IndentationError}.
-To avoid this issue, we replace all space-based indentations with tabs.
+To address this issue, we first standardized all indentations by replacing them with tab characters.
+Subsequently, we further adjusted the indentations based on the code's logical structure.
+The detailed procedure is illustrated in Algorithm \ref{algo_indentation_fix}.